subigya-js/expense-tracker/frontend/README.md

 ## Features

 - User authentication (Register/Login/Logout)
-- Dashboard with income and expense overview
+- Dashboard with income, expense, and balance amount overview
-- Income management (Add, Edit, Delete income)
-- Expense management (Add, Edit, Delete expenses)
+- Add and filter incomes and expenses
+- Categorize expenses
 - Interactive bar graph visualization of monthly income and expenses
-- Real-time balance calculation
+- Real-time income, expense, and balance amount calculation
+- Download transactions in Excel format
 - Responsive design for mobile and desktop
-- Consistent footer across all pages with important links

 ## Prerequisites